Managing Circumferential Belt Lipectomy Surgery Scars

 As the skin attempts to heal, cells produce new collagen fibres that weave together.
 The newly formed collagen matrix results in what we know as scar tissue, which often feels firmer or lumpier than the surrounding skin.
 Scar maturation can be a long process, typically lasting a year or more.

 Expect your belt lipectomy scar to change colour and texture throughout the healing process.
-If all goes well, the scar should gradually fade from red or brown until it eventually becomes similar to your natural skin tone.
+If all goes well, the scar should gradually fade from red or brown until it eventually becomes similar to your own skin tone.

 Significance of Scarring as a Common Concern for Patients